HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 * In benchmark `fma_multiplier_bidi`, the input data is fed to a multiplier argment of the FMA, multiplied by a constant factor, and alternatively added and subtracted from an accumulator.
-This is effectively the same as the `addsub` benchmark, just with a larger or smaller step, so for this pattern we can study the overhead of FMA with possibly subnormal multipliers in isolation, without taking corrective action to guard against non-normal outputs.
+This is effectively the same as the `add` benchmark, just with a larger or smaller step, so for this pattern we can study the overhead of FMA with possibly subnormal multipliers in isolation, without taking corrective action to guard against non-normal outputs.
 * In benchmark `fma_addend_max`, input data is fed to the addend argument of the FMA, and we add to it the current accumulator multiplied by a constant factor.
   The result then becomes the next accumulator.
 Unfortunately, depending on how